 Next to the library, there is the place you get ‘hushed’ the most- the museum.
 The V&A museum in London is a great place to study and can provide boundless inspiration for any work you may be stuck with.
 Much like the British Library, the V&A’s resources are extensive and they are happy for people to come and use their study rooms for EMBA course study, so long as they follow the correct procedures.
 Because their study rooms offer visitors the chance to see even more material from their collections, they get busy fast, which is why there is an appointment only policy in the Prints & Drawings study room.

 Be sure to check out their website, even if their study rooms don’t appeal, because there is plenty of information on study rooms at other similar organisations on their study rooms web page.

 While the British Library does have a superb coffee offering at their espresso bar, there are also plenty of other coffee options for study in the capital.
 Ozone Coffee Roasters is one of the best; with two floors full of nooks and crannies to get stuck into revision and plenty of space for group work, Ozone has quickly become the study zone for many postgrads.

 If two floors wasn’t quite enough space then there is Fix coffee, which is even bigger.
-Alternatively, the Department of Coffee and Social Affairs offers its postgrad clients free Wi-Fi and plenty of study space to boot.

 If all that study has seen you work up an appetite then the Fleet River Bakery is another option for postgrad study that offers an unrivalled selection of cakes and edible delights and, being open until 9pm on Thursdays and Fridays, there’s plenty of time to fit in another paragraph’s reading, or a Danish.